Matt Lauer responds to rape allegations with op-ed piece

 Farrow's article contained a rape allegation that Lauer continues to deny.

-In November of 2017 Lauer was fired from NBC after a female colleague named Brooke Nevills reported that he'd raped and sexually harassed her during the 2014 Winter Olympics in Sochi, Russia, and that his inappropriate behavior continued after they returned to New York.
+In November of 2017 Lauer was fired from NBC after a female colleague named Brooke Nevills reported that he'd sexually harassed her during the 2014 Winter Olympics in Sochi, Russia, and that his inappropriate behavior continued after they returned to New York.

 Now, Lauer's 4,800-word response to the accusations against him have been published by Mediaite.